nathanshankar/leo-rover-autonomous-exploration/README.md

 ## 1. Manual Control through teleop_twist_keyboard (User Priority)

-The `teleop_twist_keyboard` package provides a simple keyboard teleoperation interface for controlling a robot that subscribes to the `geometry_msgs/Twist` message, which typically controls the linear and angular velocity of the robot.
+The `teleop_twist_keyboard` package (launches on x-term) provides a simple keyboard teleoperation interface for controlling a robot that subscribes to the `geometry_msgs/Twist` message, which typically controls the linear and angular velocity of the robot.

 ### Controls: